ARM-software/gator/README_Streamline.txt

   > zcat /proc/config.gz | grep CONFIG_PROFILING
   CONFIG_PROFILING=y

+If a device tree is used it must include the pmu bindings, see Documentation/devicetree/bindings/arm/pmu.txt for details.

 *** Checking the gator requirements ***

 (optional) Use the hrtimer_module utility to validate the kernel High Resolution Timer requirement.